Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

     For detailed information about the queue types, see [Configure the queue types](../Integration/01_ConfigureQueueTypes.md).

     + Click the *Long description* field if you want to document the process step you added.
-    The *Edit long description* pop-up window is displayed.
+    The *Edit long description* window is displayed.
 You can add a long text using a simple markdown editor.
 Keep in mind that there is a limit to the amount of space that can be displayed on the screen without scrolling.

         ![Edit long description](../../Assets/Screenshots/ActindoWorkFlow/Workflows/EditLongDescription.png "[Edit long description]")